LGDiMaggio/bearing-envelope-analysis-lab/README.md

 ---

-## Instructor Notes

-### Data Preparation Script

-The `prepare_public_dataset.py` script is for **instructor use only**.
-It:

-1. Reads the original `.mat` files from a private folder (`Data/`)
-2. Extracts the first 2 seconds of acceleration (sensor 4) and tacho rpm data
-3. Saves simplified `.mat` files in the `data/` folder for student use

-**To use the script**:

-1. Update `RAW_DATA_PATH` in the script to point to your private data folder
-2. Run: `python prepare_public_dataset.py`
-3. The script will create the `data/` folder with 8 `.mat` files (~1.6 MB each)
-4. These files can be committed to GitHub for student use

-**Requirements**: `numpy`, `scipy`

-**Note**: The original large `.mat` files (~50 MB each) should **not** be committed to the repository.
-They are excluded via `.gitignore`.

----

-## Extensions and Further Work

-After completing the notebooks, students can explore:

-### Advanced Signal Processing
-- Implement spectral kurtosis and the kurtogram algorithm
-- Explore wavelet transforms for time-frequency analysis
-- Apply empirical mode decomposition (EMD) or variational mode decomposition (VMD)

-### Advanced Classification
-- Experiment with other classifiers (SVM, Neural Networks, Gradient Boosting)
-- Add more features (envelope spectrum peaks, spectral features, etc.)
-- Apply feature selection and dimensionality reduction (PCA, feature importance)

-### Handling Class Imbalance
-- Use SMOTE (Synthetic Minority Over-sampling Technique)
-- Apply class weighting in classifiers
-- Explore ensemble methods for imbalanced data

-### Real-Time Monitoring
-- Implement online/streaming classification
-- Develop a simple dashboard for real-time fault detection
-- Explore anomaly detection for unsupervised fault detection

----

 ## License

 This project is provided for educational purposes.
 Please check with your institution regarding data sharing and usage policies.